lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verses 6-8.** Three arguments to be pleaded in a prayer for protection.

 1\.
 The believer's covenanted property in God.
-"I said... thou art my God."
+"I said&mdash;thou art my God."

 2\.
 The past mercies of God.
 "Thou hast covered", etc.